Conveuropean logo

 Barcelona Spain

-I walk around the place walking by the acuarium and the parks nearby, but before I returned to the hotel, I noticed th sun was starting to go down and I was able to shot a couple of nice pictures, including this one.
+I walked around the place walking by the aquarium and the parks nearby, but before I returned to the hotel, I noticed the sun was starting to go down and I was able to shoot a couple of nice pictures, including this one.

 St. Alexander Nevsky Cathedral in Sofia